-I completed my BA and MA in Classics at the University of Milan, with my MA dissertationfocusing on the Sanskrit figure of speech śleṣa (“Śleṣa, or 'double meaning': traces of stylistic continuity from the Ṛgveda to Sanskrit kāvya literature”).
-At SOAS I took the MA Languages and Cultures of South Asia, majoring in Sanskrit Literature; during this Master's programme I also took up the study of Hindi.
-My SOAS Master's dissertation (“Non-verbal communication in Sanskrit kāvya literature: an emic perspective”) dealt with the theoretical frameworks through which literary body language is analyzed in Sanskrit systematic thought on drama and literature (nāṭya- and alaṅkāraśāstra).
+Maddalena started her Sanskrit studies in 2008, during her BA in Classics at Milan University.
+She continued studying Sanskrit language and literature throughout her MA in Classics (Milan University) and her MA in Languages and Cultures of South Asia (SOAS).
+Her first MA dissertation focused on the Sanskrit figure of speech śleṣa (“Śleṣa, or 'double meaning': traces of stylistic continuity from the Ṛgveda to Sanskrit kāvya literature”).
+Her SOAS Master's dissertation (“Non-verbal communication in Sanskrit kāvya literature: an emic perspective”) dealt with the theoretical frameworks through which literary body language is analysed in Sanskrit systematic thought on drama and literature (nāṭya- and alaṅkāraśāstra).

-Italia, M. (2011).
+- Italia, M. (2011).
 Book review of “Yigal Bronner, Extreme Poetry: The South Asian Movement of Simultaneous Narration”.
 Pandanus ’11: Nature in Literature, Art, Myth and Ritual 5 (1): 152-6.

 - "Oriental poetry by Western poets: ‘translations’ from the Sanskrit in Mark Van Doren’s An Anthology of World Poetry (1928)".
 Paper presented at the workshop "The West-Eastern Lyric Modernist Poetry between Asia and Europe" held at SOAS, London, 17th November 2017.